SoftwareOutlook/ASEArch-Test-Codes/README.md

 The following flags can be used to set the grid sized and other run parameters:

 -ng <nx> <ny> <nz>       set the global gris sizes

+-nb <bx> <by> <bz>       set the computational block size, relevant only for blocked model.
+                         Notes: 1) no sanity checks tests are done, you are on your own.
+                                2) for blocked model the OpeNMP parallelism is done over computational blocks.
+One must ensure that there enough work for all threads by setting appropiate block sizes.
+                                   The basic rule for block size should be

+                                     bx*by*bz = MIN(cache_size, nx*ny*nz/Nthreads)

+                                   However if nx*ny*nx/Nthreads is less that a few cache lines probable is better to leave some threads unused rather then having them fighting over the cache lines.

 -np <px> <py> <pz>       set the MPI Cartesian topology